Wood Baseball Bats and Billets

 Model A71 - Shown in Hard Maple with natural handle and barrel Weight rating: MEDIUM ENDLOADED

-For the player who has large hands and likes a thicker handle.
+handle and 2-1/2"barrel.
+For the player who has large hands or just likes a thicker handle.

 Model BB25 - Shown in Red Oak with natural barrel and black stained handle Weight rating: MEDIUM ENDLOADED